 I had no idea of this place but I was so glad I found it.
 The River Dee area is a lively place in which you can do many things.

-You can get ice cream and enjoy the river views, you can listen to a live orchestra concert, canoeing in the river or walking in the green forest area near the river.
+You can get ice cream and enjoy the river views, you can listen to a live orchestra concert, canoe in the river, walk in the green forest area near the river, or explore Chester on a 30 minute cruise tour.

 When I went it was a lovely warm day and there were many people around.
 So if it happens to be sunny, expect small crowds.